 9. Marist College

 Marist College offers an MS in Computer Science with an emphasis in software development and a concentration in cloud computing.
 This cloud computing master’s degree includes hands-on training using the latest technology that helps students learn how to design, develop, and implement software programs and systems.
 The program provides a comprehensive foundation in computer science and provides the hands-on experience employers are looking for.
-Marist is home to the NYS Center of Excellence in Cloud Computing & Analytics.
-Graduates may find work as programmers, systems analysts, network specialists, and more.
+In addition, Marist is home to the NYS Center of Excellence in Cloud Computing & Analytics.
+Graduates may find work as programmers, systems analysts, and also network specialists.

-Marist College has two campuses: one in New York and one in Florence, Italy.
-The school is dedicated to helping students develop the skills, character, and intellect needed to live productive, ethical, and enlightened lives.
+Marist College has two campuses in New York and also in Florence, Italy.
+The school helps students develop the skills, character, and intellect needed to live productive, ethical, and enlightened lives.
 The school has over 6,400 students and offers 47 undergraduate majors.

 Highlight: Students can connect to the Virtual Computing Laboratory from anywhere with a computer and high-speed internet access.